grafana/grafana/docs/sources/developers/datasource_lbac_rules.md

 `PUT /api/datasources/:uid/lbac/teams`

 Updates LBAC rules for teams associated with the data source with the given `uid`.
 Here you submit a list of teams and the rules for each team.
 Deleting a team from the list will remove the team's LBAC rules.
-You have to submit all teams and their rules to be persistant, to remove a team's rules, you have to submit the current listof rules without the team.
+You have to submit all teams and their rules to be updated, to remove a team's rules, you have to submit the current list of rules without the team.

 **Required permissions**